If you’re reading this, it’s probably because you or someone you know is participating in #RepTheMovement Day.

 And since we’re an awareness campaign first and foremost, we’re all about educating by sharing the science, research, and personal accounts that all point to the fact that porn is anything but harmless entertainment.

-Here at Fight the New Drug, we’ve been dropping knowledge on the harmful effects of pornography since ’09.
+Here at Fight the New Drug, we’ve been raising awareness on the harmful effects of pornography since ’09.
 We’re a registered 501(c)(3) nonprofit, and we’re also non-religious and non-legislative.
 We are not out to ban porn, or even talk about it from a moral perspective, but to give people the opportunity to make an educated choice about it.
 At the heart of what we do, our goal is to stop the demand for sexual exploitation and pornography through allowing educated people to choose for themselves not to contribute.